A Verification Theorem for Threshold-Indexability of Real-State Discounted Restless Bandits

-Three appendices provide relevant ancillary material. \S\ref{s:geimpwi} presents geometric and economic interpretations of the MP index under PCL-indexability, showing in particular that it can be characterized as a \emph{resource shadow price}. \S\ref{s:ccpcli3} gives practical tools to establish that condition (PCLI3) holds. \S\ref{s:pmaic} gives recursions for the numerical approximation of the project's index and performance metrics in cases where they cannot be evaluated in closed form.
+An online companion containing two appendices provides relevant ancillary material.
+Section A motivates the interest of indexability through a general resource-constrained RMABP.
+Section B presents geometric and economic interpretations of the MP index under PCL-indexability, showing in particular that it can be characterized as a \emph{resource shadow price}.